Frog911/Sitecore9U2-Commerce-Scaled/README.md

 **Working on updating and testing the scripts where XConnect is deployed on separate server.

 # Overview:
 Common PowerShell script is used to deploy all the roles and required packages.
-Just uncomment the required role in the PowerShell script and run it on a specific server.
+Just provide the Role to be deployed in the PowerShell script and run it on a specific server.
 The PowerShell script will create the website, modify the required configuration, assign the required certificate and create the host entry.

 # Recommendation: